 When you load your SVG file into the Bantam Tools Milling Machine Software you will notice some differences in your settings.
 When using the classic SVG support you won’t be able to toggle the Cutout on or off.

 Likewise, when toggle the advanced SVG support on in the Bantam Tools software, you’ll notice that outer cutout and inner cutout placements are disabled.

 Keep this in mind when creating SVG designs for the Bantam Tools Desktop CNC 4th Axis Accessory.

 When working with SVGs, use the built-in Tool Library to customize feeds and speeds for your preferred tools, based on previous experiences and tool testing.
 To learn more about working with the Custom Tool Library and utilizing the Bantam Tools software’s 2.5D AutoCAM, refer to our dedicated guide.

 It’s also important to note that if you select multiple tools under File > Milling Tools, when it’s time to machine your design, the software will start with the smallest tool, milling details before milling with the larger tools.
 The software always uses the largest tool for the cutout, so this ordering reduces the number of tool changes required when using both the engraving and cutout toolpaths.

 Stroke Sizing for Engraving

-Another important design aspect to consider when working with either the basic or advanced SVG workflows is the size of your strokes.
+Another important design aspect to consider when working with either the classic or advanced SVG workflows is the size of your strokes.
 The width of your strokes will depend on the tooling you plan to use.
 We recommend setting your stroke width slightly wider (+0.001) than the diameter of your tool.

 Note: In Illustrator, you can enter the stroke weight size in inches by replacing the “pt” suffix with “in”.